singerdmx/flutter-quill/doc/delta_introduction.md

 "Hello, world!"
 ```

 And you want to remove the word "world".
-The corresponding Delete operation could be:
+The corresponding to Delete operation could be:

 ```dart
 Delta()